The proximal origin of SARS-CoV-2: Opposition

 Proponents of a laboratory leak argued that the authors concealed conflicts of interest related to their own research.
 In 2023, Republicans in the United States raised an allegation that the paper was a coverup to suppress the COVID-19 lab leak theory.
 Republicans alleged that a conference call between some of the letter's authors and senior scientists including Anthony Fauci, prior to the publication of the letter, was intended to cover up a laboratory leak.

-The private deliberations of the authors (during the writing of the paper) accidentally became public, and also became a topic of discussion and debate.